mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 #### [Sapphire Signet](https://github.com/mpanighetti/dnd5e-magic-items/blob/main/rings/sapphire-signet.md)
 _Ring, legendary (requires Attunement)_

 This ring is carved from animal bone and is inset with a sapphire which displays the Rousseau family seal in platinum lining on its surface.
-While Attuned to this ring, you have advantage on Constitution saving throws made to maintain concentration, and you can cast the _primal savagery_ cantrip.
+While Attuned to this ring, you have advantage on Constitution saving throws made to maintain concentration, and you can cast the _primal savagery_[^🧿] cantrip.

+[^🧿]: _Source: Xanathar's Guide to Everything_

 Additionally, you can cast the _polymorph_ spell through the ring using your spellcasting ability and targeting yourself.
 While polymorphed, all of your attacks are considered magical for the purpose of overcoming resistance or immunity to attack damage.
 When selecting a target for an attack while polymorphed by the ring, you must first succeed on a DC 5 Intelligence saving throw, or your target is selected at random from all viable creatures in range as your bestial instincts temporarily take over.